josiahseaman/FluentDNA/docs/installation.md

 FluentDNA was primarily developed in Python 3.4.
 After resolving [Issue #93](https://github.com/josiahseaman/FluentDNA/issues/93) we've been able to install in 3.7 and 3.8.  `blist` is not currently available for 3.7+ which means that genome alignment is not recommended.
 Conda numpy does not support anything Python older than 3.5.0.

 # Compile Instructions for Developers:
 PyInstaller is our platform for generating binary files for each release.
 This is currently working in Windows and will be used to generate Mac DMG as well.
-In theory, one can build checkout the FluentDNA source code, install the dependencies into a new python environment, and then run
+In theory, one can checkout the FluentDNA source code, install the dependencies into a new python environment, and then run
 ```
 pip install pyinstaller==3.3.1
 PyInstaller fluentdna.spec --clean --noconfirm
 ```
 to generate a binary.
 In practice, this will require some experimentation with version numbers to get everything installed.
+* Make sure you use a fresh virtual environment as everything in your python will be included in the executable.
+* Do not build from an Anaconda environment or you will get a 600MB build instead of a 30MB build.

 ### Windows with PyInstaller
 * Requires Python 3.6.5, earlier versions are not compatible with pywin32